krystianMoras/pythoncronometer/README.md

 If Cronometer team does not want this to be public feel free to contact me.
 # Usage

-Create a cookies.txt (I'll fix it next push)
 Start a client
 ```
 session = requests.Session()